MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-metric-objects/retrieve-a-metrics-definition-within-a-changeset.md

 :::

-You want to get the definition of the `“Cost Comparison”` metric object.
+Get the definition of the `“Cost Comparison”` metric object.
 The object ID of the metric is `28F95FDC4EF1CA5746F8E6971A144BED` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 For different formats of metric expressions, see [Retrieve a metric's definition](../manage-metric-objects/retrieve-a-metrics-definition.md).

 :::info

-Obtain the authorization token needed to execute the request using [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).
+Get the authorization token needed to execute the request with [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin).

-Obtain the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).
+Get the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).

 :::

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).

 ## Get the definition of the specified metric ID within a changeset using [GET /api/model/metrics/{metricId}](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Metrics/ms-getMetricDetails)